everpub/openscienceprize/proposal.md

-It is important for us to note that we have no expectation of solving all or even most of the technical problems in this space, but we believe that an attempt towards a more general implementation can be of great and immediate value.
+It is important for us to note that we have no expectation of solving all or even most of the technical problems in this space, but we believe that we can make valuable progress in a specific vertical spike that would be of immediate value and inform a more general implementation.

 ### Short term user story